-The advice goes on to suggest that you should keep the pacifier out of sight when it is not in use to stop your baby from developing a habit to use it just because they can see it.
+The advice suggests that you should keep the pacifier out of sight when it is not in use to stop your baby from developing a habit of using it just because they can see it.

-If you need to, then you should apply the pacifier to help them fall asleep, but you should remove it after they fall asleep.
+If you need to, you should apply the pacifier to help them fall asleep, but you should remove it after falling asleep.

 Pacifier use was independently associated with significant declines in the duration of full and overall breastfeeding.